Eight world titles and counting for Marquez

 For a while it looked as though Marquez might even settle for a second place that would have easily seen him clinch the title -- he only needed to finish two points ahead of Dovizioso, who was a distant fourth.
 But settling is not the factory Honda rider's style.

-With two laps to go, he began to challenge the impressive Quartararo, who was seeking his first premier class win.
-The pair exchanged places, with Marquez taking the lead with three corners remaining.
+With two laps to go, he began to challenge the impressive Quartararo, who was seeking his first premier class win, with Marquez taking the lead on the final lap, with few passing opportunities remaining.

 The 20-year-old Frenchman tried a last corner lunge, but Marquez countered, firing across the line with inches between the pair to win the title with a victory -- putting him 110 points ahead of Dovizioso, with only 100 points left to play for.